Getting the Dose Just Right

 “Recently, we had a patient who received their dose at 6 a.m.
 We drew blood levels mid-morning and changed their dose that evening.
 Rather than sending levels out for analysis – which would delay care by 48 hours – we were able to make a same-day decision,” Abdel-Rahman said.

-The software is in the works to be adapted by The University of Kansas Cancer Center’s Bone Marrow Transplant program.
+The software is in the works to be adopted by The University of Kansas Cancer Center’s Bone Marrow Transplant program.

 The decision support tool has the potential to make more efficient use of a clinician’s time, return therapeutic decisions more quickly, ultimately impacting care.